parf/Mongo-PHP-ORM/README.md

 Mongo-PHP-ORM
 =============

-Mongo PHP ORM (part of Comfi.com Homebase Framework)

-* This is incarnation 2 of Homebase framework mongo ORM.
+    This is incarnation 2 of Homebase framework mongo ORM.
-* Product is in beta.
+    Product is in beta.
 Stabilisation Stage
-* It is not used in production yet.
+    It is not used in production yet.
-* It still depends on some Homebase framework classes and functions
+    It still depends on some Homebase framework classes and functions

 DESCRIPTION
 ===========
-Mongo-PHP-ORM is standalone `not yet` php framework.

 # Key Features